 The questions of what is the ideal pellet mill roller and die gap may seem strange to some people.
 There are several websites and forums that state that with a pellet press you need to ‘clamp’ the rollers down against the die to ‘build up sufficient pressure to push the material through the die’.
 However, when you start to really learn about how to make wood pellets you will know that’s a false statement.
 I need to make it clear straight away.
 Clamping the rollers down against the die is terrible advice.
-It may seem necessary on some cheap Chinese pellet makers to force the material through the die.
-However, you should never ‘clamp’ the rollers to the die on any pellet mill.
+It may seem necessary on a pellet mill with a poorly conditioned die to force the material through it.
+However, you should never ‘clamp’ the rollers to the die surface on any pellet mill.

 By clamping the rollers against the die you will eventually damage the roller bearings.
-You will also dramatically accelerate die and roller wear and reduce pellet quality.
+You will also dramatically accelerate die/roller wear and reduce pellet quality.
 If you go and visit a professional large scale wood pellet manufacturing plant they will tell you that the die and rollers should never touch, there should be no metal to metal contact.

 Creating a Roller and Die Gap on Cheap Pellet Mills

-Conclusions on the Pellet Mill Roller and Die Gap
+Conclusions On The Ideal Pellet Mill Roller and Die Gap

 While you can produce wood pellets by fixing the pellet mill rollers down against the die, sooner or later you will regret it.
 As the temperature builds the grease within the rollers will start of escape, especially if its not proper high temp grease.
-Then the rollers will cease up, then you will need a new set of bearings.
+The rollers will cease up, then you will need a new set of bearings.
 Furthermore, for running the pellet mill with no roller and die gap you will get a much shorts parts life.
 The rollers and die will wear out very quickly from the metal to metal contact.
-There you operating cost per tonne of wood pellets will be much more than it should be.
+There you operating costs per tonne of wood pellets produced will be much higher than it should be.